Updated on 8/17/22 to include Google Analytics 4 content.

 How Do You Configure an Analytics Goal?

-Now that we’ve made the online vs. offline distinction, it’s helpful to know how to configure a goal in analytics practically.
-There are several ways to do it, but the two most popular are:
+Now that we’ve made the distinction between an analytics goal and a business goal let’s look at how to configure a goal in Google Analytics.
+There are several ways to do this, but the three most popular ways are:

 - Event Tracking (which requires additional configuration in Google Tag Manager)